HelpBot Assistant

 Normal/Inline editing is the default edit mode for the Grid component.
 To enable CRUD operations, ensure that the isPrimaryKey property is set to true for a specific Grid column, ensuring that its value is unique.

-To insert a new record into your Syncfusion® Grid, you can utilize the HttpPost method in your server application.
+To insert a new record into the Syncfusion® Grid, utilize the HttpPost method in the server application.
 Below is a sample implementation of inserting a record using the OrdersController:

 WebApiAdaptor-Insert-record